noahimhere/noahimhere/README.md

+# About me
-Hi I'm noahimhere.
+Hi I'm noahimhere. <br>
-I live in asia and I currently actively learn and know 5 programming languages.
+I live in asia and I love making anything that seems interesting! <br>
+I don't really focus on a single aspect of programming, I just learn everything that seems interesting. <br>
-I have been learning Blender since October of 2020 and Started learning Unity at about march of 2022.
+I have been learning Blender since October of 2020 and Started learning Unity at about march of 2022. <br>
-If you want to reach me, contact noahimhere@gmail.com.
+If you want to reach me, contact noahimhere@noahimhere.com. <br>
 <!---
 noahimhere/noahimhere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.